Dry Creek-Port Adelaide railway line

-The Dry Creek–Port Adelaide railway line is an eight-kilometre east–west frieght railway line running through Adelaide's north-western suburbs.
+The Dry Creek–Port Adelaide railway line is an eight-kilometre east–west freight railway line running through Adelaide's north-western suburbs.
 The line is managed by the Australian Rail Track Corporation (ARTC) and is an important link between Port Adelaide, Pelican Point and the main interstate rail routes which link Adelaide with Melbourne, Perth, Darwin and Sydney.
 Prior to 1988, a limited local passenger service operated, stopping at five intermediate stations along the line.
 Since May 1988, the line has been freight-only.

 History

 The railway from Dry Creek on the Kapunda railway line to Port Adelaide opened on 1 February 1868.
 Its original purpose was to allow goods and minerals from South Australia's mid-north (and from 1878, the Murray River at Morgan) to reach the Port without needing to travel via Adelaide.
 This line ran directly into Port Dock station (now closed) which was Port Adelaide's main rail yard in the 19th century.

 Over the years, various alterations were made to the line as branch lines and goods yards opened and subsequently closed.
 One of the most important additions was the Rosewater Loop, which opened on 14 November 1915.
 The Rosewater Loop was built to help alleviate congestion at Port Dock yard.
 It linked at Port Adelaide "A" Junction with a new route to Glanville via the Commercial Road viaduct and Ethelton and helped divert all through trains away from the Port Dock bottleneck.
 This relatively new addition to the railway infrastructure became the main line.

-In 1978, ownership and control of the line shifted from the State Government controlled State Transport Authority (STA) to the Federal Government controlled Australian National (AN).
+In 1978, ownership and control of the line shifted from the State Government-controlled State Transport Authority (STA) to the federal government-controlled Australian National (AN).
 However the STA continued to operate local passenger trains over the route.
 The station and goods yards at Port Dock closed in 1981.
-In 1988, the old Port Dock became the site of the National Railway Museum and is still connected to the Adelaide Metro network, although rarely sees any use.
+In 1988, the old Port Dock goods yard became the site of the National Railway Museum and until 2023 was connected to the suburban Adelaide network, although the connection rarely saw any use.

+ICI Osborne

+The ICI Osborne railway line was constructed for the ICI Osborne works (later owned by Penrice Soda Products) in the 1940s.
+The line branched off southerly near Hamilton Avenue, Osborne to the plant.
+This line was extended at some point in the 1950s or 1960s southward to join the main line again near Seaborne Road.
+The line had industrial passenger service until 1980.
+The line was closed in 2014 following the cessation of the Penrice Stone Train from the Barossa Valley.